 DAY 3, Friday – Arrive in Auckland, New Zealand

 Arrive in Auckland, New Zealand’s largest city, known as the “City of Sails”.
 You’ll be welcomed by our representative and transferred to the hotel.
 This evening, enjoy a welcome drink and briefing by your tour manager on the exciting tour that lies ahead.
 (D).
-Stay at the Auckland Heritage Auckland Hotel & Towers
+Stay at the Crown Plaza Auckland.

 DAY 4, Saturday – Tour Auckland’s Museum and Sky Tower